b1ndark/project4/README.md

 - I have focused on making sure that the website forum is accessible:

-  - Staring with the navbar, made sure to keep it clean, that adaptes to mobiles and tables.
+  - Staring with the navbar, made sure to keep it clean, that adapts to mobiles and tables.
-  - Maintained the same layout and style through every page withon the website.
+  - Maintained the same layout and style through every page within the website.
   - Made sure of semantic HTML.
   - Kept a clean colour contrast in every page.
   - The website forum is simple and easy to navigate.